×

 • Physical therapy exercises stimulate your facial muscles.s

 Bell’s Palsy is generally diagnosed by clinical observation.
-If at all feasible, get consultation from a neurologist within 72 hours after the onset of symptoms because they can arise quickly.
+If feasible, consult a neurologist within 72 hours of the onset of symptoms because they can arise quickly.
 The appearance of a deformed face and the inability to move the facial muscles on one side are two of the first symptoms to check for.

-Most patients recover completely within nine months, although it might take longer.
-In a few situations, facial weakness might be permanent.
-If there is no improvement after three weeks, return to your neurology doctor.
+Most patients fully recover within six months, though some may take longer.
+In rare cases, facial weakness or paralysis can be permanent.
+If no improvement occurs after three weeks, follow up with your neurologist.

 Disclaimer: We recommend consulting a Doctor before taking any action based on the above shared information.